 - What qualifications do you have that are relevant to the role?

-Once you've answered these, the recruiter will have a solid understanding of who you are, and (hopefully) be convinced to hire you!
+Once you've answered these, the recruiter will have a solid understanding of who you are, and (hopefully) be convinced to bring you on for an interview.

 Have you ever heard the advice to "always sell yourself in a job application"?
-That concept can be applied to cover letters, but remember that recruitment isn't all about you.
+That concept can be applied to cover letters as well.

 Businesses measure success in terms of results.
-The company looking for a new employee will want to know what they bring to the table and how they'll shape their business' future.
+The company looking for a new employee will want to know what they bring to the table and how you fit into their business goals.
 New candidates are rarely brought on board solely for the soft skills listed in their resume.

 That's why this part of your cover letter structure is arguably the most important.

-In less than two paragraphs, show the business what you can do — and prove you've done it before (preferably with examples).
+In two paragraphs or less, show the business what you can do — and provide examples of how you've done it before.

 Not only does this give you the opportunity to show off your skills, but the company can picture the success you'll bring to their business by hiring you.